 Back to MTHFR, it is the enzyme involved in the last step (of the many steps) in activating folate we get from food, into its active form.
 This allows it to go along and do its job of maintaining cell health by helping it make new genetic material.
 Folate is also critical for a process called methylation, which can affect our genetics but also activates lots of different reactions in the body too.
 It’s kind of like a light switch, it has the ability to flick different reactions and genes on or off – so pretty important stuff!

-The active form of folate is also involved in blood cell formation and for getting rid of a homocysteine, a by-product which is involved in the breakdown of proteins and a by-product of this whole process that needs to removed from the body,
+The active form of folate is also involved in blood cell formation and for getting rid of homocysteine, a by-product which is involved in the breakdown of proteins and a by-product of this whole process that needs to removed from the body.

 Confused?
 Basically, MTHFR is important in the process of vitamin B9 (or folate) activation which has a number of flow-on effects in the body.
 If the MTHFR gene expressing the enzyme is mutated and has reduced or completely loses its function, there are potential health consequences.